-A financial asset not classified as at fair value through profit or loss, including an interest in an equityaccounted investee, is assessed at each reporting date to determine whether there is objective evidence that it needs to be impaired.
+A financial asset not classified as at fair value through profit or loss is assessed at each reporting date to determine whether there is objective evidence that it needs to be impaired.
 A financial asset is impaired if there is objective evidence of impairment as a result of one or more events that occurred after the initial recognition of the asset, and that loss event(s) had an impact on the estimated future cash flows of that asset that can be estimated reliably.